DavontaData/diabetes-readmission-risk-prediction/README.md

 ## Clinical Cohort Definition

-The analysis focused on patients with diabetes-related emergency admissions.
+The study population consisted of diabetic inpatient encounters admitted through the emergency department.

+Patients were identified using ICD-9 diabetes diagnosis codes beginning with "250%" and filtered to emergency admission encounters.

 ### Patients were identified using: